Humeroulnar and Humeroradial Joints

 An anterior view of the right upper extremity showing the carrying angle between the longitudinal midline of the humerus and forearm.

 The humeroulnar and humeroradial joints have 1 degree of freedom; flexion–extension occurs in the sagittal plane around a medial–lateral (coronal) axis.
-In elbow flexion and extension, the axis of ...
+In elbow flexion and extension, the axis of rotation lies approximately through the ...